How do I make a complaint?

 Our Case Review Team will review your complaint and documentation according to our policies and criteria in order to determine whether a complaint file will be opened.
 If we decline to investigate your complaint, you will receive a letter explaining why we are not investigating.

 If your complaint is accepted, you will receive a notification letter to this effect.
 Please note that your name and contact information, as well as a copy of your complaint, will be shared with the public body or organization that you are making a complaint about.
-Your file may be assigned to a case review officer if it appears there is an opportunity to resolve your complaint without delay.
-Otherwise your file will be queued for assignment to an investigator.
+Your file may be assigned to a case review officer or early resolution investigator if it appears there is an opportunity to resolve your complaint without delay.
+Otherwise, your file will be queued for assignment to an investigator.
 Due to the high volume of requests and complaints received by our office it may be some time before your file is assigned to an investigator.
 When an investigator begins work on your file you will receive a notice by mail that the file has been assigned, which will include the investigator's name and contact information.

 The Office of the Information and Privacy Commissioner ensures that privacy and access legislation is properly applied in the circumstances.
 Our approach to resolving disputes between individuals and public bodies or organizations is remedial.
 In other words, we try to help public bodies and organizations be compliant with the law rather than punish them.
 We do not award damages or assess penalties the way that a court does.